Deposit Collectors in the Philippines

 Researchers evaluated the impact on savings balances and borrowing behavior from a deposit-collecting program offered by the Green Bank of Caraga.
 To gain insight into the mechanisms that might cause increases in savings rates, and the type of individuals who demand this specialized savings service, researchers investigated the determinants of take-up.

 Green Bank first identified ten barangays (small political and community units) that were reasonably accessible and had a significant enough number of existing clients to warrant sending an employee into the area.
 These barangays were located around Butuan City in northern Mindanao, where the head office of the Green Bank is located.
 Green Bank marketing representatives were able to reach 137 existing clients' homes in five randomly selected treatment barangays.
 A door-to-door deposit-collector service was offered, which would collect funds to be deposited at the local bank.
-The cost of the service was 4 pesos per pickup, and clients could choose either a monthly or bi-weekly pickup schedule.
+The cost of the service was PHP 4 per pickup, and clients could choose either a monthly or bi-weekly pickup schedule.
 If clients chose to participate, they committed to pay for the pick-up service regardless of whether they submitted a deposit, although this was not always enforced.
 The remaining five barangays were offered no collection services, serving as the comparison.
 In both treatment and control barangays, clients could withdraw their funds at any time.

 Results and policy lessons

 Impact on Take-Up: The deposit-collection service resulted in a substantial increase in savings for those offered the service.
 Of the 137 clients offered the service, 28 percent took up the deposit collection.
 Of those 38 individuals, 35 chose monthly service, though 18 never deposited money through the collectors during the 10-month study period.
 Despite the wide variance in the impact on savings of the deposit-collection, on average, the impact was positive relative to savings changes of clients in the comparison barangays.
 The deposit-collection service increased savings by about 25 percent after 10 months.
-The average person made 3.85 deposits over the 10 month period, and the average deposit amounted to 497 pesos.
-Overall, after 10 months treatment clients saved 228 pesos more than the comparison.
-These results could be attributed to decreased transaction costs, facilitating follow through on financial planning and providing a public commitment device for limiting spending, among other explanations.
+The average person made 3.85 deposits over the 10 month period, and the average deposit amounted to PHP 497.
+Overall, after 10 months, treatment clients saved PHP 228 more than the comparison.
+These results could be attributed to decreased transaction costs, facilitating follow through on financial planning, and providing a public commitment device for limiting spending, among other explanations.
 Further, there was a slight decrease in borrowing for those clients offered the deposit-collection service, possibly due to the increase in assets.